dafny-lang/dafny/docs/_includes/Modules.md

 }
 ```

+TO BE WRITTEN - standalone declaration of nested modules

 Note that everything declared at the top-level
 (in all the files constituting the program) is implicitly part
 of a single implicit unnamed global module.